home-assistant/home-assistant.io/source/_components/lutron_qse.markdown

 [Lutron Electronics](http://www.lutron.com/) offers several lines of home automation devices that manage light switches/dimmers, window shades, occupancy sensors, HVAC controls, etc.

 The `lutron_qse` component in Home Assistant is responsible for communicating with the Lutron [QSE-CI-NWK-E Control Interface](http://www.lutron.com/TechnicalDocumentLibrary/qse-ci-nwk-e_ENG_24_09_2009.pdf), which is compatible with *wired* Lutron QS devices, including [Sivoia QS](http://www.lutron.com/en-US/Products/Pages/ShadingSystems/SivoiaQS/Components.aspx) shades and blinds.
-A full list of compatible devices is availble in the [Lutron Integration Protocol](http://www.lutron.com/TechnicalDocumentLibrary/040249.pdf) (search: "QS Standalone").
-Currently only Sivoia QS Roller Shades are supported.
+A full list of compatible devices is available in the [Lutron Integration Protocol](http://www.lutron.com/TechnicalDocumentLibrary/040249.pdf) (search: "QS Standalone").
+Currently, only Sivoia QS Roller Shades are supported.

 The QSE controller exposes a local telnet interface.
 Device state changes are immediately pushed to the telnet connection.
 When configured, the `lutron_qse` component will automatically discover devices and assign display names based on either the pre-assigned integration id (see integration protocol above).